damonallison/notes/writing/blog/posts/2019-01-20-Book-Review-Counterfeit-Gods.md

 2009, the United States was in a rather deep recession.
 The financial markets were falling, the mortgage industry was being exposed for fraud, and the economy was in a recession.
 Keller was in the heart of that.
-Preaching to the very people who's lives were being devistated.
+Preaching to the very people on Wall Street and New York's financial district who's lives were being devastated.

 What a great opportunity for this book to bring hope to those in despair.
-While this book's message is timeless, we can't ignore the circumastances or underestimate the need for hope during those challenging times.
+While this book's message is timeless, we can't ignore the circumstances or underestimate the need for hope during those challenging times.

 ### Idols